nicolasmelo1/nicolasmelo1/README.md

 # Nicolas Leal

-### If you are coming here by parachute on my profile let me explain how to do this
-- Create a new repo with the same name as your profile.
-The instructions should appear on the screen.

-#### So let's go by myself:
 I'm the only developer of [Reflow](www.reflow.com.br) working full time right now.
 I've created it from the ground up using technologies like:
 Python, Javascript, React, Next.js, React Native, Electron, Django, Celery, RabbitMQ, AWS, Django Rest Framework, Flask, Redis, Postgres, Vue.js, Jenkins and many more.